ferds003/ferds003.github.io/_projects/electronics/2024-USBC_Type_Charger.md

 ---
 layout: page
 title: PCB Design for a USB-C Type Charger for Powerbank
-description: I explored here the use of the MCP73811 and PAM2401 IC chips to make a charger for J-type battery under Altium Designer
+description: use of the MCP73811 and PAM2401 IC chips to make a USB-C type charger connected to a battery pack under Altium Designer
 date: 2024-07-13 20:40:00
 category: electronics
 subcategory: hardware and pcb design